 In March, Motherboard reported that the FBI had arrested the CEO of Phantom Secure, a company selling custom, encrypted phones, and which allegedly provided them to high end organized criminal groups including the Sinaloa drug cartel.
 On Tuesday, Vincent Ramos, the CEO, pleaded guilty to running a criminal enterprise that facilitated drug trafficking, specifically through the sale of these encrypted phones.

-“In his plea agreement, Ramos admitted that he and his co-conspirators facilitated the distribution of cocaine, heroin, and methamphetamine to locations around the world including in the United States, Australia, Mexico, Canada, Thailand and Europe by supplying narcotics traffickers with Phantom Secure encrypted communications devices designed to thwart law enforcement,” a press release from the United States Attorney’s Office in the Southern District of California, published Tuesday, reads.
+The news is the latest legal skirmish in the so-called ‘going dark’ debate, where law enforcement say they are hampered from viewing criminals’ communications due to encryption and other security protections.
+The plea is also a blow to an industry that has operated with relative openness for years.“In his plea agreement, Ramos admitted that he and his co-conspirators facilitated the distribution of cocaine, heroin, and methamphetamine to locations around the world including in the United States, Australia, Mexico, Canada, Thailand and Europe by supplying narcotics traffickers with Phantom Secure encrypted communications devices designed to thwart law enforcement,” a press release from the United States Attorney’s Office in the Southern District of California, published Tuesday, reads.

 Do you have a tip about the secure phone industry?
 You can contact this reporter securely and in confidence on Signal on +44 20 8133 5190, Wickr on josephcox, OTR chat on email@example.com, or email firstname.lastname@example.org.